Women and Periodontal Health

-Similar symptoms occasionally appear several days before menstruation.
+Similar symptoms to those seen in puberty occasionally appear several days before menstruation.
 Bleeding of the gums, bright red swelling of the gum between the teeth, or sores on the inside of the cheek may occur.
 These symptoms generally clear up within a few days.

 Swelling, bleeding, and tenderness of the gums may occur when you are taking oral contraceptives, which are synthetic hormones.